The building regulations cover building work as defined in regulation three of the building regulations.

 Unless you have a reasonable working knowledge of building construction it would be advisable before the work is begun to obtain professional advice (e.g. from an architect, structural engineer or a building surveyor) to form part of the design team for your project.

-An architect will be able to advise you further of the process for making an application and will normally submit the application on your behalf.
+An architect or surveyor will be able to advise you further of the process for making an application and will normally submit the application on your behalf.

 If the work also requires planning permission these plans may be acceptable for building control purposes, with the inclusion of additional technical specifications.